mayank-bharwal/CSC207-GYMULI-/README.md

 - Friend Management: Add, remove, or block friends.
 - Profile Management: Add or update profile information.
 - Group Chats: Create and participate in group chats.
-- User Recommendations: Find users with similar interests.
+- User Recommendations: Find similarusers with similar interests.

 ## How to run